Have some questions about the Annual Firefly Gathering? We’re happy to help!

 - Ethnicities underrepresented in the Southeastern earthskills community

 We recognize and welcome the wisdom that flows into our community from these participants, and offer this support towards the goal of nurturing a powerful and truly representative community of earth-centered people ready to stand strong and lean into the work of healing the trauma that colonialism and oppression has bestowed upon us all.
-The Equity Intake Form will be available March 1, 2023.
+The Equity Intake Form will be available on February 1st.

-You will not need a physical ticket upon arrival at the gate.
-If you receive a receipt with your ticket purchase that means you have been automatically added to our registration list.
+Upon purchase, you will receive an e-mail with your ticket.
 Registrants should also expect to receive a Welcome Letter closer to the event.
-When you arrive at the gate, please be prepared to identify yourself by the name given when registering.
+When you arrive at the gate, please be prepared to show your ticket to be scanned and identify yourself by the name given when registering.

 Firefly retains the right to cancel events at any time due to public health concerns, natural disasters, alien invasion or other unforeseen circumstances.
 In the event of a cancellation, all tickets will automatically become credit for future events and classes.
 You can read our full Cancellation Policy here.